PLEASE Note: UUMH Sunday Services will be virtual. To register for a ZOOM link, please email us at

 In General.
 We gather each Sunday morning at 10:30 a.m.
-The majority of services are led by our Minister, Rev. Edmund Robinson.
-Usually on one Sunday each month a guest minister or other speaker fills the pulpit when Edmund is away.
+The majority of services are led by our Minister.
+Usually, on one Sunday each month, a guest minister or other speaker fills the pulpit when our Minister is away.
 Our services continue throughout the Cape’s busy summer season, drawing many guests from other UU congregations, as well as newcomers to the UU tradition who may be curious or simply want to attend Sunday services.

 Order of Service.
 Our regular Sunday service is progressive in content but comfortably traditional in style.
 We gather to a musical prelude and are welcomed with an introduction and announcements, then Light the Chalice, the symbol of Unitarian Universalism.
 We listen to and respond to readings; sing hymns together; pray and meditate; and listen to anthems by our choir and our minister’s sermon of the week.
 There is an offering and final hymn.
 The service runs about an hour.

 Sunday School.
 Our church school children are present to begin the Sunday Service, and then retire next door for their Religious Education program, conducted by our Religious Education Director, assisted by members of the congregation.
 This regular program follows the usual school year and is discontinued during the summer.